HiddenShadow-exe/screenshot-ai/README.md

 Use a GUI framework of your choice, keep it simple but make it look modern.
 If you find it suitable, I'd love to try pywebview since I'm already pretty familiar with HTML, CSS
 Do not modify my existing files, only tell me how to integrate it with the new system.
 ```
 This yielded a pretty promising result.
-After debugging for a while to find out that the AI knows a previos version of pywebview, I got things working.
+After debugging for a while to find out that the AI knows a previous version of pywebview, I got things working.

+### Replace CSS with Tailwind
-This created an HTML and a CSS (and a JS) file additionally.
+The previous prompt created an HTML and a CSS (and a JS) file additionally.
 I din't want to use CSS for this project, which got me to the next prompt.

-### Replace CSS with Tailwind
 I simply asked the AI to convert the HTML+CSS file into a single HTML file using Tailwind classes.
 It was able to do so flawlessly, first try.
 It is a more systematic task, the instruction is very clear, so I guess that's why it succedded first try.